 Register with RECO

 Once you have completed the pre-registration education courses and associated yourself with a brokerage, you can apply to register with RECO.
-You must apply within 12 months of completing your final examination, otherwise you will be required to retake the entire program, so don’t take too long!
+You must apply within 12 months of completing your final examination, otherwise you will be required to retake the entire program – so don’t take too long!

-To apply to be a new registered salesperson, you must complete and submit the RECO application form and pay the relevant application fee, which was $590 for a new salesperson at the time this article was published.
+To apply to be a new registered salesperson, you must complete and submit the RECO application online and pay the relevant application fee, which was $590 for a new salesperson at the time this article was published.

 The first two years as a newly licensed real estate salesperson is called your “articling” period.
 During this time, you must complete several more mandatory continuing education courses within the 2-year articling period after which you will become a full-fledged sales representative.
-Thereafter, every registrant must continue to take Continuing Education courses offered by RECO every two years to renew their licence.
+Thereafter, every registrant must continue to take Continuing Education courses offered by RECO every two years to renew their registration.